Home > GK Article > World Heritage Day

 Community Involvement in Heritage Conservation

-• Participating in nearby recovery projects: Citizens can volunteer to assist easy and hold ancient landmarks.
+• Participating in nearby recovery projects: Citizens can volunteer to assist with easy tasks and help preserve ancient landmarks.

 • Advocating for sustainable tourism: Being an accountable tourist—averting littering, respecting sacred websites, and assisting green excursion operators—all these lower harm.

-• Supporting indigenous groups: Indigenous peoples are the keepers of cultural historical past.
+• Supporting indigenous groups: Indigenous peoples are the keepers of the cultural and historical past.
 They do their level best to protect their rights and safeguard their specific traditions.
-By taking small actions, people become able to retain their cultural and historical shine and inspire broader participation in conservation efforts.
+By taking small actions, people are able to retain their cultural and historical shine and inspire broader participation in conservation efforts.

 Threats Facing World Heritage Sites Today